UWSEDS-aut17/uwseds-group-nw-climate-crew/README.md

 ### How can this tool be used?
 We anticipate this visualization tool being useful for the following applications:
-1. Educational
+1. Educational:
-...This tool can be used in a classroom setting and provide an interactive way for students to engage with where salmon live now and in the future.
+This tool can be used in a classroom setting and provide an interactive way for students to engage with where salmon live now and in the future.
-2. Recreational
+2. Recreational:
-...Recreational users can examine this interacive map to see how their fishing spots may change in the future.
+Recreational users can examine this interacive map to see how their fishing spots may change in the future.
-3. Environmental
+3. Environmental:
 Environmental groups can use this tool to show the impacts of climate change on salmon in a visual and interactive way.